GitHub-Insight-ANZ-Lab/aiapp1day/labs/README.md

 Duration: 20 minutes demo [go to lab](1a-azure-iac/README.md)

+todo: this is only a presenter demo. probably record the demo to be safe?
+todo: this IaC deployment is to show case how to deploy azure resource. we could have a user IaC template for anyway really want to deploy a app svc (assuming they dont have AOAI enabled).

 ### Lab 1b - Explore and use Azure OpenAI models from code

 Duration: 30 minutes [go to lab](1b-prompt-p1/README.md)

+todo: playground app is setup, it can be used for initial prompt exercise (i.e. from UI rather than code). https://arg-syd-aiapp1day-playground.azurewebsites.net/, enter AOAI sub key on top right.
+todo: playground app to be adjusted to test out functions (it is a cut down version without backend, use subkey directly)
 todo: to add more based on https://microsoft.github.io/Workshop-Interact-with-OpenAI-models/Part-1-labs/Basic-Prompting/

 ### Lab 1c - More Prompt Engineering